-The work of Pensions and Benefits USA will celebrate a century of service to ministers and their families in October 2019.
+The work of Pensions and Benefits USA celebrated a century of service to ministers and their families in October 2019.
 The initial work of this office began on October 4, 1919.
 That’s when the General Assembly of the Church of the Nazarene created the General Board of Mutual Aid.
 It was an expression by a young denomination to collect and distribute donations to assist pastors and families caught off-guard by illness or death.
 Stan Ingersol mentions one of the founders of this work, F. M. Messenger, in this article.

 If you’d like to know more about ministerial compensation, retirement planning, taxation, or other clergy-related financial matters, let’s have a conversation at 888-888-4656 or firstname.lastname@example.org.